-The Early Light project asks this question: What do things look like when we don’t look at them?
+The Restricted Light project asks this question: What do things look like when we don’t look at them?

 If as Ruskin noted: “the perception of solid form is entirely a matter of experience” the same may be attributed to the light and color on (or around) an object.
 As an artist I am interested in this proposition and in the infinite ambiguity of visual information in a scene.

 There is a difference between seeing (profane vision) and perception.
-It is perception that provides for the “gradual discovery of appearances” not profane vision and it takes knowledge or perception and not profane vision to know that in the early morning or late afternoon the “sunlighted grass is…yellow” or the shadow blue.
+It is perception that provides for the “gradual discovery of appearances or traces” not profane vision and it takes the experience of perception and not profane vision to know that in the early morning or late afternoon the “sunlighted grass is…yellow” or the shadow blue.